 - 9.1.
-The detailed Safer Recruitment Procedure for Scrutinising, Shortlisting and Interviewing is set out in Appendix 1. - 9.2.
-Applicants, both internal and external, must use Cognita's Application Form to apply for a vacancy in order to comply with the Safer Recruitment Policy. - 9.3.
-It is the responsibility of those who are nominated within the schools or those responsible for the Recruitment process to carry out a basic social media search via google for all shortlisted candidates. - 9.4.
-Applicants should provide their full employment history in the application form since the age of 16 including education, employment and voluntary work. - 9.5.
-Where there are gaps in employment, a note of this should be made, further clarifications sought and used in consideration of whether to short list the applicant. - 9.6.
+The detailed Safer Recruitment Procedure for Scrutinising, Shortlisting and Interviewing is set out in Appendix 1. - 9.1 External Applicants and Internal Non Employees, must complete Cognita's Application Form available via the Recruitment Module or Toolkits to apply for a vacancy in order to comply with the Safer Recruitment Policy.
+Internal Employees may apply for vacancies by submitting an Expression of Interest in the form of a cover letter including a personal statement specifying how they are suitable for the role. - 9.2.
+It is the responsibility of those who are nominated within the schools or those responsible for the Recruitment process to carry out a basic social media search via google for all shortlisted candidates. - 9.3.
+Applicants should provide their full employment history in the application form since the age of 16 including education, employment and voluntary work. - 9.4.
+Where there are gaps in employment, a note of this should be made, further clarifications sought and used in consideration of whether to short list the applicant.

+- 9.5.
 Applicants should give a minimum of two professional reference contacts from two separate employers on the Application Form: and include the most recent employer and the most recent employment working with children (if different).
-If the applicant has never worked with children, a reference must be obtained from their current employer. - 9.7.
-Additional references where required should be included on the Application form.

-- 9.8.
-The Invite to Interview Letter should be sent with the Self Declaration Form, that needs to be completed and sent prior to the interview.
-Any declarations on this form need to be reviewed and clarified during the interview. - 9.9.
-Applicants should be asked to bring three original documents, a copy of which must be kept on the employee file and the person verifying the documents must sign and date the copies; one of which needs to be the evidence proving their Right to Work in the UK. - 9.10.
+If the applicant has never worked with children, a reference must be obtained from their current employer. - 9.6.
+Additional references where required should be included on the Application form. - 9.7.
+The Invite to Interview Email should be sent with the Self Declaration Form, that needs to be completed and sent prior to the interview.
+Any declarations on this form need to be reviewed and clarified during the interview. - 9.8.
+Applicants should be asked to bring three original documents, a copy of which must be kept on the employee file and the person verifying the documents must sign and date the copies; one of which needs to be the evidence proving their Right to Work in the UK. - 9.9.
 It is mandatory to have a minimum of two interviewers; in some cases there may be more depending on the role.
-At least one member of the panel should have completed NSPCC Safer Recruitment Training. - 9.11.
+At least one member of the panel should have completed NSPCC Safer Recruitment Training. - 9.10.
 Interview Panels should agree and understand the required standard for the role they are appointing, using the Interview Questions Template; clear interview notes should be made and retained on file.